 The Direct Services of Itinerant Specialist Teachers of the Deaf and Hard of Hearing are offered to hearing impaired students in their home schools.
 Most of these children may have losses in the mild to severe ranges.
 Many of these students are identified through the IPRC process.
 Some students are funded through SEA.
 The regular classroom teachers receive in-service information and resource help to establish an understanding of communication and educational implications of hearing loss.
-The teacher learns to promote effective communication through the use of various strategies and accommodations and to deal with the amplification needs of the hearing impaired student.
+The teacher learns to promote effective communication using various strategies and accommodations and to deal with the amplification needs of hearing-impaired students.
 Each student is withdrawn for remedial work and academic help on a 1:1 basis between one to five times per week.
 Each child learns to take on more ownership in dealing with his/her loss and needs.
 Regular contact with the parents takes place.